Mermayde

 Such an alarming condition can be seen in the figure around 06:30 h.
 Several mussels close fully, others have at least a decreased valve opening (as we measure individual mussels, differences in individual behaviour can be expected).

 Does this figure look confusing to you?
 In the figure below, where we took the same data set and plotted the average of all 7 mussels.
-Now the random movement is averaged out and the clear 'alarm' is visible.
-By the way, there is no need to interpret plots: the Musselmonitor can be set to sound an alarm when the level drops below (e.g.) 25%.
+Now the random movement is averaged out and the clear 'alarm' condition is visible.
+There is no need to interpret plots: a display programme is present and the Musselmonitor can even be set to sound an alarm when the level drops below a certain value (e.g.) 25%.

 More info about Mermayde or about the Musselmonitor?
 Contact us.